 Why is that?
 Because when you "devalue" your business into an LLC, you have to buy back the stock that has been sent out or turn the stockholders into members.
 Since being a member requires you to have some responsibility in the company other than fiscal gain, many stockholders back out and simply want to sell their shares back to the company.

 An LLC is a wonderful way to test the waters and protect yourself for a business venture.
 If you are already experienced and know that you desire to push your business to higher heights, an incorporation may be the best way for you to continue on your personal business journey.
+Do note, these requirements hold even if you have a Single Member LLC.

 |Annual Report||Free IRS EIN||Business Bank Account|